 Musei Capitolini: (left/centre) part of a fountain (early Ist. century AD); (right) statue of a dog sculptured in a rare green marble from Egypt (serpentina moschinata)

 The exact size and location of Maecenas' property are difficult to be determined as well as the changes in its ownership.
 Musei Capitolini has dedicated a hall to the sculptures which were found in its assumed site and more in general on the Esquiline hill.
 Many of them decorated gardens (horti) and they might have been made at the time of Maecenas.

-Musei Capitolini: (left) herm portraying a "canephora" (basket bearer), a young woman bearing offerings during processions (early Ist. century AD - see that found in the House of Augustus); (centre) central part of a IInd century AD floor mosaic portraying Orestes with Iphigeneia, his sister who holds a statue of Artemis, a scene from "Iphigeneia in Tauris" by Euripides; (right) Marsyas, Roman copy from a Greek original; a reddish marble was chosen to render the effect of the satyr's flayed body (you may wish to see some larger images - it opens in another window)
+Musei Capitolini: (left) herm portraying a "canephora" (basket bearer), a young woman bearing offerings during processions (early Ist. century AD - see that found in the House of Augustus); (centre) central part of a IInd century AD floor mosaic portraying Orestes with Iphigenia, his sister who holds a statue of Artemis, a scene from "Iphigenia in Tauris" by Euripides; (right) Marsyas, Roman copy from a Greek original; a reddish marble was chosen to render the effect of the satyr's flayed body (you may wish to see some larger images - it opens in another window)

 The Romans were familiar with Greek history and myths well before they conquered that country in 146 BC.
 The subjects depicted in the works of art which decorated their residences were very often related to Greece and in the case of statues they were ancient Greek originals or copies of them.
 In a chapter which deals with sculpture in marble Pliny listed 225 famous Greek statues, some of which were moved to Rome to embellish its monuments.

 Imperial portraits: (left) Salonina Matidia, niece of Emperor Trajan (Musei Capitolini); (centre) Vibia Sabina, Matidia's daughter and wife of Emperor Hadrian (Musei Capitolini); (right) Annia Galeria Faustina, Matidia's granddaughter and wife of Emperor Antoninus Pius (Centrale Montemartini).
 In my view Annia Faustina has the looks of a Victorian age lady